 The Dictionary of Australian Quaker Biography was first compiled by William Oats in 1989 with the assistance of several Friends.
 Material was drawn mainly from testimonies and references in The Australian Friend, The British Friend, The Friend and the Proceedings of London Yearly Meeting.
 The first edition contained information about Quakers who died before 1989, and was updated regularly.
 Previous editions were kept by the Regional Meetings; however, this process was discontinued in 2015.
 Now, information can be found on this website about over 1350 people who have been significantly associated with Quakers in Australia, including both former members and others who have attended Quaker Meetings for a significant period in their lives.

 The information included in the online entry for each person may be very brief (the Minute of a Meeting recording their death) or more extensive.
 It may include a Testimony to the Grace of God in the person's life (“aspects of the Friend’s life that reveal the workings of the Spirit in the world, as an inspiration to others” - Friends may care to look at the guidelines for Testimonies here).
-Newsletter articles about or by them and other biographical information may be included, as well as photographs in some cases.
+Newsletter articles about or by the person and other biographical information may be included, as well as photographs in some cases.
 There will also be a note if there is an entry for that person in the Biographical Index of Quakers in Australia before 1862 below.